iann0036/tf-cfn-provider/docs/providers/aws/VpcPeeringConnectionOptions.md

-~> **NOTE on VPC Peering Connections and VPC Peering Connection Options:** Terraform provides both a standalone VPC Peering Connection Options and a [VPC Peering Connection](vpc_peering.html) resource with `accepter` and `requester` attributes.
+~> **NOTE on VPC Peering Connections and VPC Peering Connection Options:** Terraform provides both a standalone VPC Peering Connection Options and a [VPC Peering Connection](vpc_peering.html) resource with `Accepter` and `Requester` attributes.
 Do not manage options for the same VPC peering connection in both a VPC Peering Connection resource and a VPC Peering Connection Options resource.
 Doing so will cause a conflict of options and will overwrite the options.
 Using a VPC Peering Connection Options resource decouples management of the connection options from